 Reclaiming Wood Process

-The lumber goes to the reclaiming process once it has been harvested.
-Once harvested, the wood can be in many different conditions.
-These include having nails and rotting, among other issues that need to be addressed before the wood is used.
+The reclamation process starts after the wood has been cut.
+Once harvested, the wood can be found in various situations.
+The major issues include nailing and rotting, among others, that should be dealt with before the wood can be used.

 a) De-Nailing